[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 [ ] Session Storage - Mount persistent storage for session data

 Since I enabled Tools, I proceeded to the tool selection screen.
-You can choose from four options: AgentCore Browser / AgentCore Code Interpreter / AgentCore Gateway / Remote MCP Server.
+There are four options: AgentCore Browser / AgentCore Code Interpreter / AgentCore Gateway / Remote MCP Server.
 I only enabled AgentCore Code Interpreter.

 Select tools for your harness